-A CPA (referred to as a practitioner in an attestation engagement) performs and reports in the cybersecurity risk management examination in accordance with the Statements on Standards laid out in the Attestation Engagement.
+An AICPA certified CPA (referred to as a practitioner in an attestation engagement) performs and reports on the cybersecurity compliance program in accordance with the Statements on Standards laid out in the Attestation Engagement.

-A cybersecurity risk management examination results in the issuance of a cybersecurity risk management examination report that is for general use.
-The report includes the following three key components:
+A cybersecurity risk management examination results in the issuance of a SOC for Cybersecurity Report that is considered a general use report that includes the following three key components:

-An entity may engage the practitioner to perform one of the two types of cybersecurity risk management examinations as described below.
+An entity may engage the practitioner to perform one of the two types of SOC for Cybersecurity audits as described below.

-Yes, an entity may engage the practitioner to examine and report on only a portion of its entity-wide cybersecurity risk management program, such as one or more specific business units, segments or functions of an entity.
+Yes!
+An entity may engage the practitioner to examine and report on only a portion of its cybersecurity risk management program, such as one or more specific business units, segments or functions.

-SOC for Cybersecurity report provides transparency to key elements of the entity’s cybersecurity risk management program, improves communications and enhances confidence in the integrity of the information presented as it is performed by an independent third party assessor.
+A SOC for Cybersecurity report provides transparency to key elements of the entity’s cybersecurity compliance program, improves communications, and enhances confidence in the integrity of the information presented as it is performed by an independent third party assessor.
 The intended audience for this examination consists of:

-Internal CPAs can try and navigate through the AICPA SOC for Cybersecurity criteria and guidance to provide advisory engagements to help their clients strengthen their cybersecurity risk management programs.
-Or, as an organization reaches a state of readiness, an independent CPA can offer a cybersecurity risk management examination engagement and provide an opinion on the entity’s description of its efforts, and the effectiveness of its controls.
+Internal CPAs can try and navigate through the AICPA SOC for Cybersecurity criteria and guidance, but that can get complicated — especially if your CPA isn’t certified.
+More commonly, as an organization reaches a state of readiness, they engage with an independent CPA who can perform the SOC audit and provide an opinion on the entity’s description of its efforts, and the effectiveness of its controls.

 For more insight into ensuring your organization is cyber secure and has the policies and procedures in place, contact Withum’s SOC for Cybersecurity or Cybersecurity and Information Security Services team.
 Withum’s team has seven of the nation’s first certified in SOC for Cybersecurity by the AICPA and is well equipped to provide cyber services through its talented team of professionals experienced in a variety of cybersecurity assessment engagements.